sijihendrix/coding_interviews_python/2darrays/README.md

 ### Problem 5: You're given a 2D array with the same number of rows and columns.
 Write a function that add's up the diagonal elements and returns the sum

-### interview problem with 2darray: Given a configuration of a chess board with some rooks.
+### interview problem with 2d-array: Given a configuration of a chess board with some rooks.
 We want to see which rooks can attack another rook.
-The configution of the board will be given as an input to the function and it is represented as a 2d array
+The configution of the board will be given as an input to the function and it is represented as a 2d array.
+0 means there is nothing in the space and 1 means there is a rook in that position.
+The board could have a different size than a real chess baord. e.g: 4 X 4.
+Return true if none of the rooks can attack eachother

+Clarifying questions:
+What is the size of the chessboard?
+ans: could be any size with the same number or rows and columns Is it always square shaped?

+Could the given array be empty?
+NO